vijjvaljain2025-byte/JS-Assignment/README.md

 ## Fundamentals of Web Design – Assignment 4

-This repository contains solutions to 6 JavaScript problems using basic concepts such as loops, and functions.
+This repository contains the solutions to 6 JavaScript problems using basic concepts such as loops, and functions.
 All inputs are taken using `prompt()` and outputs are displayed using `alert()` as per instructions.

 ## Question 1: Digit Gatekeeper